TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Experiments

 We evaluate two downstream regimes: task-specific \emph{fine-tuning} of a pretrained \ac{fm}, and task-specific \emph{training from scratch} under the same epoch budget.
 We first pretrain \mmt{} on a broad multi-signal objective to obtain the initialization used for fine-tuning.

 \paragraph{\ac{fm} pretraining.} We pretrain \mmt{} on a broad signal set defined in our pretraining configuration.
 This pretrained checkpoint defines the \textit{initialization reused for all downstream fine-tuning experiments.} Inputs include \emph{all benchmark input diagnostics} and \emph{all actuators} (16 sensor inputs and 5 actuators).
 Targets include \emph{all benchmark inputs} and \emph{all benchmark outputs} (34 targets).
 Pretraining uses a reconstruction objective on 50\,ms windows.
 This broad multi-signal objective encourages the backbone to learn a general representation that transfers across tasks.
-We pretrain two model sizes, \emph{Base} (\(9.32\)M parameters) and \emph{Tiny} (\(5.29\)M parameters), to study the effect of model capacity.
+We pretrain two model sizes, \emph{Base} (\(6.93\)M parameters) and \emph{Tiny} (\(3.69\)M parameters), to study the effect of model capacity.
 Notably, both variants remain lightweight, supporting efficient training and evaluation in this setting.

 \paragraph{Task-specific fine-tuning (warm-start).} For each downstream task, we initialize from the pretrained checkpoint and fine-tune in two stages.
 We warm-start the Token Encoder, Transformer Backbone, and Modality Heads; Output Adapters are instantiated per task since output sets and embedding dimensions are task-dependent.
-Stage~1 freezes the \emph{Transformer Backbone} while updating the remaining task-facing components.
-Stage~2 freezes the \emph{Token Encoder} and unfreezes the \emph{Transformer Backbone}.
-Because each task uses only a subset of signals and parts of the network are frozen, fine-tuning updates substantially fewer parameters than end-to-end training.
+Stage~1 (\emph{task-facing adaptation}) freezes the \emph{Token Encoder} and \emph{Transformer Backbone}, updating only the Modality Heads and Output Adapters.
+Stage~2 (\emph{end-to-end refinement}) unfreezes all components and jointly refines the full model.
+This staged protocol first adapts the task-facing components while preserving pretrained representations, then allows end-to-end refinement.

-\paragraph{Training from scratch.} To isolate the benefit of pretraining, we also train task-specific \mmt{} models from random initialization.
+\paragraph{Training from scratch.} To isolate the benefits of pretraining, we also train task-specific \mmt{} models from random initialization.
 These models use the same epoch budget as the fine-tuned models and are trained independently for the \emph{14} benchmark tasks.

-\paragraph{Embedding study.} We additionally perform a small embedding study on Group~1 tasks, comparing our default DCT3D embedding to a VAE-based embedding under the same downstream training protocol.
+\paragraph{Embedding study.} We additionally perform a small embedding study on Group~1 and Group~2 tasks, comparing our default DCT3D embedding to a VAE-based embedding under the same downstream training protocol.